mrme77/Flight-Patterns-Clustering-using-ML-Algorithms./README.md

 ## Results
 ![Kmeans](k_means_clustering.jpg)

+<p>K-means clustering reveals the presence of two distinct clusters, indicating potential differentiation in movement patterns or trajectories.
+Cluster 0 is characterized by lower speeds and altitudes, suggesting a mode of movement with reduced intensity.
+In contrast, Cluster 1 exhibits higher speeds and
+altitudes, indicative of a more dynamic and elevated trajectory which could align with the cruising phase.
+The broader ranges in both speed and altitude observed in Cluster 0 imply a higher variability in movement compared to the more constrained patterns found in Cluster 1 which could align with the dynamic and variable nature of the takeoff phase.
+These findings provide insights into the diverse nature of the underlying data, highlighting distinct patterns in the two identified clusters. </p>

 ## Acknowledgments

 I would like to acknowledge Stackoverflow, ChatGPT, Google Bard as an instrumental aid in the development of this project.